hendriks73/accurate-tempo/README.md

 - `--hop H` if set, the network expects spectrograms created with hop length `H`
 - `--refined` if set, refined versions of `train.tsv` and `valid.tsv` are used, simply by replacing `.tsv` with `_refined.tsv` before loading.

+All output from the script will be sent both to the console and a log file in your job directory.

 ## Restricted Lag Autocorrelation